tobigun/EavesDrum/README.md

   - Mappings can be adjusted individually or for the whole kit.
   <img alt="UI Mappings" src="doc/images/ui-mappings.png" width="900px"/>

-## Before you start: is EavesDrum what you need?
+## Before You Start: Is EavesDrum What You Need?
 **EavesDrum is for you if you:**
-- need more / additional trigger inputs to those that standard drum kits support
+  - need more / additional trigger inputs to those that standard drum kits support.
-- want to mix drums from different vendors as most drum kits only work well with their own pads
+  - want to mix drums from different vendors as most drum kits only work well with their own pads.
-- want to start drumming and do not want to pay a fortune for a drum kit
+  - want to start drumming and do not want to pay a fortune for a drum kit.
-- want to diagnose or improve the trigger behavior of your drum pad
+  - want to diagnose or improve the trigger behavior of your drum pad.
-- have fun making stuff and just want to build your own drum kit or implement your own drum module features
+  - have fun making stuff and just want to build your own drum kit or implement your own drum module features.

 **EavesDrum might not be for you if you:**
-- want to use the module for live performances as it does not give any guarantee error-free operation at all times or conditions
+  - want to use the module for live performances as it does not give any guarantee error-free operation at all times or conditions.
-- want a drum module that works standalone without a Notebook
+  - want a drum module that works standalone without a Notebook.
-- want a drum module that works out-of-the-box, as you will have to tweak the settings according to your pads via the UI
+  - want a drum module that works out-of-the-box, as you will have to tweak the settings according to your pads via the UI.
-- need cross-talk cancelation, positional sensing or decay curves, as these features are not implemented (yet)
+  - need cross-talk cancelation, positional sensing or decay curves, as these features are not implemented (yet).

 > [!IMPORTANT]
 > **Disclaimer:** Although EavesDrum has been tested with various drum pads and setups, it remains a DIY hardware project and may behave differently depending on your specific configuration.
 Connecting this module to your equipment is done at your own risk.
 I cannot be held liable for any damage, malfunction, or injury resulting from its use.
 Please ensure compatibility and take appropriate precautions before integrating it into your setup.